ejaytkm/tyrell/README.md

 - Minimum Docker Version 4.5.1

 ## Instructions
-1. Navigate to root folder, run command `docker-compose up -d`
-- This will install all necessary dependencies for application to compile and work
+Navigate to root folder, run command `docker-compose up -d` This will install all necessary dependencies for application to compile and work

-2. An error will occur.
+An error will occur.
 Don't panic, just click the `Generate app key` button to get started.
 Error as followed:
 - `Illuminate\Encryption\MissingAppKeyException`
 - `No application encryption key has been specified.`

-3. After generating, notice APP_KEY has been autofill in .env folder of projects/cardgame -
+After generating, notice APP_KEY has been autofill in .env folder of projects/cardgame

-4. Play Game
+You're ready to simulate card game!
 -

 ## Explanations